alphabetical guide to the Rotary

 Each is elected at the RI Convention and serves two years.

 Rotary International in Great Britain and Ireland (Rotary GB&I) — and the Channel Islands and the Isle of Man.
-Our area is anomalous for historical reasons.
-Since 1914, when the British Association of Rotary Clubs came into being.
-The Rotary International Association for Great Britain and Ireland succeeded the BARC in 1921 and was renamed Rotary GB&I in 1938, ours has been the only Rotary region to have its own organisation interposed between constituent districts and RI.
-Within Rotary GB&I there are some 58,000 Rotarians in over 1800 Rotary clubs in 29 districts.
-It is governed by a General Council which comprises the Rotary GB&I officers and all DGs.
+Our area is anomalous for historical reasons and has been in existence since 1914, when the British Association of Rotary Clubs came into being.
+The Rotary International Association for Great Britain and Ireland succeeded the BARC in 1921 and was renamed RIBI in 1938, ours has been the only Rotary region to have its own organisation interposed between constituent districts and RI.
+Within Rotary GB&I there are some 44,000 Rotarians in some 1700 Rotary clubs in 25 districts.
+As part of the general change of governance in Rotary from 2022 the Governing Council will comprise the Rotary GB&I officers, 6 representatives of the DGs and 6 individual members nominated for their specific skills.

 Special General Meeting (SGM) Normally held on the first Monday of December (it must be held before 31 December) at which the audited accounts for the previous Rotary year are presented, the incoming President is confirmed, the President Nominee Elect and the other officers for the following year are elected.
 Nominations for office (proposed, seconded and countersigned by the candidate to signify consent) need to be submitted to the secretary in writing by no later than seven days beforehand.